1821 Maine gubernatorial election

-The 1821 Maine gubernatorial election took place on September 10, 1821.
+The 1821 Maine gubernatorial election took place on September 10, 1821 to elect the Governor of Maine.

-Incumbent acting Democratic-Republican Governor William D. Williamson became Governor in May 1821 when Governor William King resigned.
-Williamson did not stand for re-election but successfully stood for election to the U.S. House of Representatives.

 Democratic-Republican candidate Albion Parris defeated Federalist candidate Ezekiel Whitman and Democratic-Republican Joshua Wingate, Jr.

-Williamson would resign as Governor in December 1821 and be followed in office as acting Governor by Benjamin Ames and Daniel Rose before Parris took office in January 1822.
+Background

+The incumbent Democratic-Republican Governor William D. Williamson entered the office in May 1821 when Governor William King resigned.
+Williamson did not stand for re-election but instead ran for the U.S. House of Representatives.